Meaningful-Data/vtlengine/README.md

 ## Usage

 ### Semantic Analysis
-The VTL Engine can be used to semantically validate VTL scripts.
+To perform the validation of a VTL script, please use the semantic_analysis function.
 Here is an example:

 ```python